intel/terraform-intel-aws-sagemaker-endpoint/README.md

 © Copyright 2022, Intel Corporation

-## Amazon SageMaker Endpoint Configuration module
+## Amazon SageMaker Endpoint module
-This module provides functionality to create a SageMaker Endpoint Configuration based on the latest 3rd gen Intel Xeon scalable processors (called Icelake) that is available in SageMaker endpoints at the time of publication of this module.
+This module provides functionality to create a SageMaker Endpoint based on the latest 3rd gen Intel Xeon scalable processors (called Icelake) that is available in SageMaker endpoints at the time of publication of this module.

 ## Usage

-See examples folder for code ./examples/terraform-intel-aws-sagemaker-endpoint/main.tf
+See examples folder for code ./examples/provisioned-realtime-endpoint/main.tf

 Example of main.tf